jmontejo/Optimizer/README.md

 The list of keys used in the JO are:

-signal  - specify the path to the signal ntuple.
-Key can exist only once bkg     - specify the path to background ntuples.
+signal  - Specify the path to the signal ntuple.
+Key can exist only once bkg     - Specify the path to background ntuples.
 Several backgrounds can be specified
           and will be merged
-tree    - name of the tree in the ntuples.
+tree    - Name of the tree in the ntuples.
 The same tree name is expected in all samples.
-          The special tree name "sample" can be given when using SampleHandler objects to use the name of the sample. tag     - name for the JO.
-Output folders and files will use this tag cut     - preselection cut to be applied.
+          The special tree name "sample" can be given when using SampleHandler objects to use the name of the sample.
+Or the name "export" to use the equivalent name in ntuples exported from the stop1L framework tag     - Name for the JO.
+Output folders and files will use this tag cut     - Preselection cut to be applied.
 The optimization running time depends strongly on the number of events.
-Applying preselection cuts speeds up the process. weight  - the event-wise weight to be applied in the samples lumi    - target luminosity in pb syst    - systematic uncertainty to be assumed in the signal region noCheck - Default false, can be set to true.
+Applying preselection cuts speeds up the process. weight  - The event-wise weight to be applied in the samples lumi    - Target luminosity in pb syst    - Systematic uncertainty to be assumed in the signal region noCheck - Default false, can be set to true.
 Asume all variable input names are correct and branches exist.
-Skips sanity checks var     - Takes two values, name of the variable and granularity of rounding.
+Skips sanity checks doPlots - Default true, can be set to false.
+Produce shape comparison plots between signal and background after preselection. round   - Default true, can be set to false.
+After optimization round the cuts to the step-size defined in "var". var     - Takes two values, name of the variable and granularity of rounding.
 Functions and arrays are accepted as variable names (e.g. Sum$(jet_pt) or jet_pt[0]).
           The optimization result is rounded to the specified granularity
           Example: var  jet_pt[0]  5000
+alg     - Algorithms to be used for the optimization, takes two values.
+Several instances
+          can be specified and will be run one after another.
+When the root Minimizer is used a second string of options can be provided separated by semicolons.
+          Example: alg  Minimizer   Minuit2:Migrad:1000000:usePrevBest